rocket-pool/old.docs.rocketpool.net/src/guides/node/prepare-node.md

 - You can **restake some (or all) of your RPL rewards** as part of the claiming transaction, which further trims down gas requirements compared to today.
 - Currently, **all of your claims must be on Mainnet** but we have the infrastructure in place to build the ability to claim on Layer 2 networks at a later date.

-When your node detects a new rewards checkpoint, it will automatically download the JSON file for that interval.
+When your node detects a new rewards checkpoint, it will automatically download the JSON file for that interval unless you opt into manual tree generation (see below).
 You can then review your rewards using the following command:

 ```